jonathanw82/crop-harvester/README.md

 3. Flip the vibration switch to the OFF position.
 4. Press and engage the main E-stop button on the control panel and remove the key.
 5. Turn off the farm wall isolator.
+6. Remove the key from the e-stop button and lock it in the secure keybox in welfar cabin.